-Thanks to the foam material this aircraft is constructed of, repairs to the foam can be made using virtually any adhesive (hot glue, regular CA, epoxy, etc).
+Thanks to the EPO material in this aircraft, repairs to the foam can be made using virtually any adhesive (hot glue, regular CA, epoxy, etc).
 When parts are not repairable, see the Replacement Parts List for ordering by item number.
 For a listing of all replacement and optional parts, refer to the list at the end of this manual.

 NOTICE: Use of CA accelerant on your aircraft can damage paint.
-D0 NOT handle the aircraft until accelerant fully dries.
+DO NOT handle the aircraft until accelerant fully dries.